tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     options snd-hda-intel model=hp (works for tx2000cto)

-> Skipping Sound When Playing MP3
+> Skipping sound when playing MP3

-If you have sound skipping when playing MP3 files and you have more then 2 speakers attached to your computer (i.e. > 2 speaker system), run alsamixer and disable the channels for the speakers that you DO NOT have (i.e. do not enable the sound for the center speaker if you do not have a center speaker.
+If you have sound skipping when playing MP3 files and you have more then 2 speakers attached to your computer (i.e. more than 2 speaker system), run alsamixer and disable the channels for the speakers that you do not have (i.e. do not enable the sound for the center speaker if you do not have a center speaker.

-> Using a USB Headset and External USB Sound Cards
+> Using a USB headset and external USB sound cards

 If you are using a USB headset with ALSA you can try using asoundconf (currently only available from the AUR) to set the headset as the primary sound output.
-Before running make sure you have usb audio module enabled (modprobe snd-usb-audio).
+Before running make sure you have usb audio module enabled (modprobe snd_usb_audio).

     # asoundconf is-active
     # asoundconf list
-    # asoundconf set-default-card <chosen soundcard>
+    # asoundconf set-default-card chosen soundcard

 Crackling sound with USB devices